vinicunca/akar/docs/content/docs/2.pohon/2.components/header.md

 ::

 ::note
-In this example, we use the [NavigationMenu](/docs/components/navigation-menu) component to render the header links in the center.
+In this example, we use the [NavigationMenu](/docs/pohon/components/navigation-menu) component to render the header links in the center.
 ::

 ### Title

 Use the `title` prop to change the title of the header.
-Defaults to `Nuxt UI`.
+Defaults to `Akar`.

 ::docs-pohon-preview
 ---
 hide:
   - class
 props:
-  title: 'Nuxt UI'
+  title: 'Akar'
   class: 'w-full'
 class: '!px-0 !pt-0'
 ---